Guidance & Support: Pregnant Again after Abortion

 This means that a standard test may give a positive reading for up to six weeks after an abortion, even though you are not pregnant.
 Digital tests are especially sensitive and, therefore, cannot be used within eight weeks of an abortion.

-• Tip: if in doubt, make an appointment to see your doctor.
+• Tip: If in doubt, make an appointment to see your doctor.
 Your physician can ascertain via ultrasound whether you are pregnant or not.
 In addition, your health professional can take two blood samples a few days apart to determine whether your level of ßHCG hormones is increasing.

-No Period After Abortion?
+No Period after Abortion?

 Typically, the first period following an abortion occurs after four to six weeks.
 It can take some time, however, for the hormone balance and menstrual cycle to return to normal before the first period starts again.
 It is also possible that bleeding will be either heavier or lighter the first time after the abortion.
 Consult a physician if you have concerns or a missed period for an extended amount of time.